Neutral Helium Microscopy (SHeM): A Review: Helium optics / Resolution limits

 Where $O_\mathrm{S}^2$ indicates the geometric optics contribution to the full width half maximum.
 That is to say $O_\mathrm{S}^2$ is the image of the source at the sample.
 For the zone plate microscope it is the demagnified image of the skimmer or the source limiting aperture~\cite{flatabo2018fast}, $\sigma_A$ is the Airy disk contribution from edge diffraction from the zone plate or pinhole and $\sigma_\mathrm{cm}$ is a chromatic aberration term that appears for the case of the zone plate.
 The first equation holds under the assumption that the Fresnel number is smaller than 1, which is the case for the limit of small pinholes.
 For a Fresnel number larger than 1 only the geometric optics term plays a role \cite{palau_theoretical_2016}.

 Besides the de-Broglie wavelength, there is no theoretical limit as to how small $O_S$ can get.
-However, for the case of a pinhole, $\sigma_A$ grows as $1/r_{ph}\propto 1/O_S$ \cite{palau_theoretical_2016}, thus the Airy term increases when one tries to decrease $O_S$.
+However, for the case of a pinhole, $\sigma_A$ grows as $1/r_{ph}\propto 1/O_S$ \cite{palau_theoretical_2016}, where $r_{ph}$ is the radius of the pinhole, thus the Airy term increases when one tries to decrease $O_S$.
 For the zone plate the situation is more complex, because of the additional chromatic aberration caused by the velocity spread of the helium beam.
-The chromatic aberrations in a zone plate are proportional to its radius, while its Airy term depends linearly with $\Delta r$: $\sigma_A\propto \Delta r\propto O_S$. \cite{Salvador_theoretical_2017}.
+The chromatic aberrations in a zone plate are proportional to its radius $r_{zp}$, while its Airy term depends linearly with the width of the outermost zone $\Delta r$: $\sigma_A\propto \Delta r\propto O_S$. \cite{Salvador_theoretical_2017}.
 In other words, for a fix zone plate radius both the resolution and the Airy contribution decrease linearly with the same factor.
-This allows zone plates to reach significantly higher resolution (smaller spot size) than pinholes \cite{Salvador_theoretical_2017,BERGIN2019112833}.
+This allows zone plates to reach significantly higher resolution (smaller spot size) than pinholes \cite{Salvador_theoretical_2017,BERGIN2019112833}, see also section~\ref{sec:optimal_config}.

-The resolution limits for both instruments can be explicitly obtained (see \cite{palau_theoretical_2016,Salvador_theoretical_2017,BERGIN2019112833}).
+The resolution limits for both instruments can be explicitly obtained (see \cite{palau_theoretical_2016,Salvador_theoretical_2017}).
 For a pinhole microscope:

 Where $K=2\sqrt{2\ln 2/3}$ and $W_\mathrm{D}$ is the working distance (the distance between the optical element and the sample).
 The 0.42 factor comes from the Airy disk standard deviation \cite{mckechnie2016general}.
-In a zone plate microscope the minimum possible resolution is given by the width of the smallest zone (as the optical and Airy terms both linearly depend on $\Delta r$).
+In a zone plate microscope the minimum possible resolution (minimum size of the focused spot) is given by the width of the smallest zone (as the optical and Airy terms both linearly depend on $\Delta r$).